DitucSpa/AnomalyDetectionAutoencoderECG/README.md

 Biomedical Engineering Thesis using AutoEncoder for Anomaly Detection for ECG signals.

 Aggiungere info, come è organizzata la folder e spiegare ogni files.

+Notebooks:
+- AnomalyDetection is a notebook that describes the AutoEncoder model used;